Jflick58/TeachPythonWithMinecraft/README.md

 If you get an error saying 'Syntax error' double check you have typed everything correctly and try running your script again.

+### Targeted Curriculum
+Key Stage 2

+•   Design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts.

+•   Use sequence, selection, and repetition in programs; work with variables and various forms of input and output.

+Key Stage 3

+•	Use 2 or more programming languages, at least one of which is textual, to solve a variety of computational problems; make appropriate use of data structures, design and develop modular programs that use procedures or functions.

 ### Useful Block ID's